Exail to supply drone-based mine countermeasure systems to Singapore Navy

 High-tech company Exail Technologies has been awarded contracts to deliver multiple robotic systems in the field of mine countermeasures to the Republic of Singapore Navy (RSN).

-Exail has a longstanding relationship with the RSN, having previously equipped first-generation mine-hunter vessels and supplied expendable underwater drones over the years.
+Exail has a longstanding relationship with the RSN, having previously equipped the Bedok-class MCMVs with its robotic mine clearance solutions and has been supplying expendable underwater drones for several years.
 This collaboration continues with the integration of next-generation systems.

 Credit: Exail

-As part of the program, the RSN will deploy SWIFT 18 unmanned surface vehicles (USVs) supplied by local partner ST Engineering.
-These USVs will be equipped with several systems provided by Exail, including:
+As part of this program, the Singapore Navy is equipping itself with its own unmanned surface vessels (USV), provided by the local company ST Engineering.
+These USVs will integrate various critical systems provided by Exail:

 Credit: Exail